Agbokoudjo/sonata_spa/docs/FETCHERS.md

 On a **network-level error** (`requestErrored`), the adapter falls back to `window.location.href` in `'prod'` environment only.
 In `'dev'`, the error is logged and navigation stops, allowing you to inspect it in the console.

-All events carry both the native `Request` object and the original `SpaRequest` that triggered the fetch, so you have full context in your listeners.
+All events carry both the native `FetchRequestInterface` object and the original `SpaRequest` that triggered the fetch, so you have full context in your listeners.